microsoft/AdaptiveCards/samples/APISpec.md

 - Remove element renderer
 - Extension properties on elements

-1.1 NOTES:
-1. Toggle visibility of elements

 # Getting and using the SDK

-* TODO: Should it be AdaptiveCards or Microsoft.AdaptiveCards?

 ```console
 dotnet add package AdaptiveCards